kernja/retro-racer/docs/Downloadable-Content.md

 # Downloadable Content

-`Retro Racer` allowed users to expand gameplay by downloading new tracks for free.
+`Retro Racer` allowed users to expand gameplay by offering downloadable content (DLC) for free.
+This functionality was implemented through static `.zip` files that were downloaded and extracted into a local folder named `/download`.

+The DLC content has been added to the repo twice:

+* `/deployed` demonstrates how the content should be deployed to a server

+* `/src` contains the extracted contents the files in the `/deployed` folder

 ## How DLC worked